Michaelram34/TempConvUtl/README.md

 ## Installation and Setup

 ### 1. Clone or Download the Project
 - Clone the repository or download the project files!
-(Michael was here.)
+(Michael was here...
+Again!)

 ### 2. Set Up a Virtual Environment (Optional but Recommended)
 - Create a virtual environment: